Writer Profile

 NPO Education and Human Resource Development in the United States

-So, what is the situation in North America, where NPO education and human resource development efforts preceded those in Japan?
+So, what is the situation in North America, where NPO education and NPO human resource development efforts preceded those in Japan?
 In U.S. universities, NPO education has spread mainly in graduate schools rather than undergraduate programs.
-Among these, it is often incorporated as part of "public" programs such as public policy, public administration, and public management, or "business" programs.
+Among them, it is often incorporated as part of "public" programs such as public policy, public administration, and public management, or "business" programs.

 Furthermore, even at the undergraduate level, educational programs in collaboration with NPOs, next-generation NPO leader programs where students can receive scholarships and mentoring, and social enterprise education are also spreading.